BA in Romance Languages with Emphasis in Spanish

 Course work must be completed with a grade in the C range or higher in each of the required courses and students must maintain a 2.0 GPA in the major.
 Students must meet all major requirements listed below, as well as all College of Arts and Science and University graduation requirements, including University general education.

-Students who work toward a double major (two degrees within the College of Arts and Science) may be able to complete the majors with a minimum of 120 credits.
-Students who are considering a dual degree program (in Arts and Science and in another school or college) are advised that a minimum of 132 credits are necessary.
+Students who work toward a double major (two BA degrees within the College of Arts and Science) may be able to complete the majors with a minimum of 120 credits.
+Students who are considering a dual degree program (in Arts and Science or in another school or college) are advised that a minimum of 132 credits are necessary.

 To obtain the BA degree in Romance Languages with an emphasis in Spanish, the following courses, or their equivalents, must be included in the graduation plan (numbers in parentheses indicate prerequisite courses):

 |SPAN 2160||Intermediate Spanish Composition and Conversation (SPAN 2100)||3|

 |SPAN 3420||Introduction to Hispanic Literature I (SPAN 3160)||3|

 |SPAN 3430||Introduction to Hispanic Literature II (SPAN 3160)||3|